Home Destinations The Ghost Towns of Barbazzano and Portesone (La Spezia)

 The history of Portesone

 Next to Barbazzano, on the hills of Tellaro, there is another ghost town, Portesone.
 It was an ancient village of medieval origin and one of the largest feudal curtis (a type of medieval estate) of Ameglia.
-An easy path leads to the village, where you can visit its ruins.
+An accessible path leads to the village, where you can visit its ruins.
 They appear better preserved than those of Barbazzano.

 The medieval and modern age